korkeatw/node-mongodb-stream/README.md

-Nodejs-mongodb-stream
+Node MongoDB Stream
 =====================

-Streaming data in collection and push to client.
+Streams data in capped collection and push to client.

 ## Installation